Statistic Inverness California National

 Overview of Inverness Demographics

-Understanding the demographics of Inverness is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Inverness population is 1,497, with a population density of 234 people per square mile, diverging from the national average of 91.
-The median age is 60.6, and 74% of individuals aged 15 or older are married, while 21% have children under 18.
-As far as income equality in Inverness, 10% of households have a median income below $25,000, whereas 35% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Inverness is 1,536, with a population density of 240 people per square mile, diverging from the national average of 91.
+The median age is 60.6 and 74% of individuals aged 15 or older are married, while 21% have children under 18.
+As far as income equality in Inverness goes, 10% of households have a median income below $25,000, whereas 35% report an income exceeding $150,000.
+The Inverness demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Inverness Racial Demographics & Ethnicity